lghuo/salka/README.md

 * analysis tools:
   * evaluate model performance if labels are available
   * ranking/statistics of network and client scores
-* support for streaming inputs
+* support for input from streaming sources
 * support for conditioning input on categorical features and metadata

 ## references